HeinrichHartmann/HeinrichHartmann.github.io/_posts/2018-01-31-Monitoring-Dropbox.md

 I keep a cheap little server in my basement.
 Amongst other things it contains a full checkout of my dropbox.
-In this way, I always have a copy of all my data inside my walls, which allows me to sleep better.
+In this way, I always have a copy of all my data inside my walls, so I can sleep better.
 The content lies in the trusted hands of a [zfs](https://wiki.ubuntu.com/ZFS) file system, which allows me to take regular snapshots, so I don't loose data by accidentally deleting stuff on one of my devices.

 Working for a [monitoring vendor](http://circonus.com), monitoring the server is not optional.